hkravi18/ATG-POC2/README.md

    https://www.linkedin.com/in/.../, https://www.linkedin.com/in/.../, https://www.linkedin.com/in/.../
    ```

+5. Wait for few seconds so that the LinkedIn profile page loads, then it will show a pop with an appropriate message

 ## Configuration

 - Create a `.env` file in the root directory of the project with the content mentioned in the **.env.example** file: